pflanze/wired-snowden-untold-story/untold-story.md

-This is a copy of the text at http://www.wired.com/2014/08/edward-snowden/ (for easier reading)
+This is a copy of the text at [http://www.wired.com/2014/08/edward-snowden/](http://www.wired.com/2014/08/edward-snowden/) for easier reading.

-Edward Snowden: The Untold Story
+# Edward Snowden: The Untold Story

 THE MESSAGE ARRIVES on my “clean machine,” a MacBook Air loaded only with a sophisticated encryption package.
 “Change in plans,” my contact says.
-“Be in the lobby of the Hotel ______ by 1 pm.
+“Be in the lobby of the Hotel \______ by 1 pm.
 Bring a book and wait for ES to find you.” ¶ ES is Edward Snowden, the most wanted man in the world.
 For almost nine months, I have been trying to set up an interview with him—traveling to Berlin, Rio de Janeiro twice, and New